anassinator/ilqr/README.rst

   next_x = dynamics.f(curr_x, curr_u, t)
   d_dx = dynamics.f_x(curr_x, curr_u, t)

-Comparing the output of the :class:`AutoDiffDynamics` and the :class:`FiniteDiffDynamics` models should generally yield consistent results, but the auto-differentiated method will always be more accurate.
-Generally, the finite difference approximation will be faster unless you're also computing the Hessians, in which case Theano's compiled derivatives are more optimized.
+Comparing the output of the :code:`AutoDiffDynamics` and the :code:`FiniteDiffDynamics` models should generally yield consistent results, but the auto-differentiated method will always be more accurate.
+Generally, the finite difference approximation will be faster unless you're also computing the
+Hessians: in which case, Theano's compiled derivatives are more optimized.

 Cost function
 ^^^^^^^^^^^^^